By Tim Lambert

 The early life of Scott

 Robert Falcon Scott was a great Antarctic explorer.
 He is sometimes called Scott of the Antarctic.
 However, he died tragically in 1912.
 Robert Scott was born on 6 June 1868 in Devon.
 He was one of 6 children.
-His father was a brewer and the family were comfortably off.
+His father was a brewer and the family was comfortably off.

 When he was 13 Robert Scott enrolled in the navy.
 He was sent to the training ship HMS Britannia.
 Between 1883 and 1887 he served on various ships.
 In 1887-88 he trained to be a lieutenant at the Royal Naval College in Greenwich.
 Robert Scott later qualified as a torpedo expert.